OliverStone01/Studying-SecurityPlus/My-notes/module-5/Agreement-types.md

 If the partnership is long term, you will probably create a Master Service Agreement (MSA).
 This is a formal legal contract that sets the framework for the entire relationship.

 When a new project comes along, you don’t need to renegotiate the MSA.
-Instead, you attack a Statement of Work (SOW).
+Instead, you attach a Statement of Work (SOW).
 Sow is very specific including the scope, deadlines, and deliverables.

 Sometimes the concern is confidentiality this is where a Non-Disclosure Agreement (NDA).
 This ensures sensitive information is kept protected.
 These are signed before any sensitive details are shared.